-In a welcome policy shift by Nepal’s local government institutions, the Indigenous Tsum Nubri community in the Gorkha district has won legal recognition for its customary institution, shagya.
+In a welcome policy shift by Nepal’s local government in Gorkha District, the Indigenous Tsum Nubri community has won legal recognition for its traditional institution, shagya.

 Shagya is an institution practiced by Indigenous groups in Nepal to protect their surrounding natural resources, biodiversity, and their cultures.
 The practice involves the establishment of committees made up of representatives from member villages to ensure that no killing, hunting, harvesting of wild honey, forest fires, flesh trading, trapping and sale of animals, and trading of domestic animals take place during specific times of the year.